Beans-BV/merchant_sdk_dart/README.md

 #### Upload Company Account Avatar

-*Uploads an avatar for a company sub-account.*
+*Uploads an avatar for a company account.*

 Method Signature:<br>
 *`Future<CompanyAccount> uploadCompanyAccountAvatar(...)`*

 Parameters:<br>
   - `companyId`: *The ID of the company or 'me' for the current company.*
-  - `stellarAccountId`: *The Stellar account ID of the sub-account.*
+  - `stellarAccountId`: *The Stellar account ID of the account.*
   - `imageBytes`: *The image data as Uint8List (bytes).*
   - `mimeType`: *The MIME type of the image (e.g., 'image/jpeg', 'image/png').*